 Today, there are only 22 known copies of the first edition of Alice’s Adventures In Wonderland.
 Sixteen are preserved at institutional libraries, while six are in the hands of private collectors.
 In 2016, an “excessively rare” copy was up for auction at Christie’s with an estimated price tag of $2 to $3 million.
 But if you can’t afford that hefty price, a more “affordable” second printing of the first edition can be yours for about $49,000.

 Great Expectations by Charles Dickens

 British publishing house Chapman & Hall released the first edition of Great Expectations by Charles Dickens in three volumes throughout 1861.
 While a complete set in pristine condition is hard to come by, a first edition set from its initial run sold at auction for $137,500 at Sotheby’s in 2008.

 Fun Fact: Great Expectations is so popular that the desk Charles Dickens wrote the novel sold at auction for $850,000 at Christie’s auction house in the same year.

 The Gutenberg Bible (worth $5.39 million)

 In 1987, one of the original Gutenberg Bibles was sold at auction in New York City.
 The book, the first printed by movable type, sold for a whopping $5.39 million (about $11.5 million today), a world record at the time for the highest amount paid for a single book.
 The Roman Catholic Archdiocese of Los Angeles sold the Bible to one of Japan’s biggest booksellers to raise funds for the training of more clergy.
-These books may cost millions, but here’s how you can read books for free online.
+These rare books may cost millions, but here’s how you can read books for free online.